 These days, there’s no need to splurge on a second phone number with your wireless carrier.
-Instead, you can lean on some of the best free and paid apps on the market to add a second private line to your smartphone.
+Instead, you can lean on some of the best Andriod apps and iPhone apps on the market to add a second private line to your smartphone.

 Whether you want additional privacy or a secondary line dedicated to business or travel, these apps can provide you with a secondary number.
 This way, you can keep your primary phone number private and only give it to trusted contacts.

 Sideline is a business oriented app that provides a second phone number as well as calling, texting, and voicemail features, designed for workplace collaboration with your team as well as with customers.
 All calls are cellular and use your existing carrier plan.
 Texting includes SMS, MMS picture messaging, and group messaging.
 Pro features include a team number that allows you to split a single number among multiple devices.

 The app also lets you build a unique identity with vanity phone numbers, where your name or product is spelled out.
 You can choose area codes to find an available local number for your region and employ auto reply via text or MMS if your team can’t pick up right away.
 An enterprise account lets you manage company phone numbers on employee devices.
 Additional features include custom caller ID so you know which phone number is ringing, business voicemail message and greeting, voicemail to text, and auto voicemail during non-business hours.
 You can pick a new Sideline phone number and port numbers from a burner number, Google number, Smartline, Line2, or other services.

 Sideline is available for a seven-day free trial, after which you can subscribe to a contract-free monthly or yearly plan costing $10 per month, $50 for six months, or $100 per year.